Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

+to be also real, otherwise $I_{23}^{a_2a_3}$ will vanish.
 As we are doing integration over complex variables, we can again assume that they are charged under $U(1)$.
 Then, the integral in the bulk, cf. \eqref{eq:integral-t-1}, survives iff the nominator has a trivial monodromy.
-From this, we obtain that
+We deduce that

 Since $i,j\geq 0$.
 The above explains why we chose $s_{2,3}\geq 1$ in the first place.
-Namely, it is the only way for the variation of the t-channel, cf. \eqref{eq:t-channel}, to reiceive non-trivial quantum correction.
+Namely, it is the only way for the variation of the t-channel, cf. \eqref{eq:t-channel}, to receive non-trivial quantum correction.
 Using the above and \eqref{eq:monodromy-t-channel}, we can fix

 This is a simple yet robust constraint, which allows us to insert a Kronecker delta $\delta_{h_1+h_4,0}$ and take the sum over helicities.\footnote{This constraint may be also guessed from the beginning since we are computing loop integral.
-However, it is still useful to show that it is indeed the case.} Moreover, for simplicity, we can set
+However, it is still useful to show where it it comes from.} Moreover, for simplicity, we can set

 so that